coderaiser/putout/packages/engine-processor/README.md

 ## Processor Example

-Simplest possible procesor example can look like this:
+Simplest possible processor example can look like this:

 ```js
 module.exports.files = [